Teaching Yoga: The Art of Body Reading

 How to Learn Body Reading in Yoga

 Body reading can get really complicated, but it doesn’t have to be.
 Today, I am inviting you to reframe your thinking and look for external clues that might help you get a glimpse into the student’s overall body story.
-We can think of those clues in terms of three categories: asymmetries, restrictions, and discrepancies.
+Those clues can be grouped into three categories: asymmetries, restrictions, and discrepancies.

 Practice Patience in Your Body Reading

-Once we identify the asymmetries, restrictions, and discrepancies, it might be tempting to immediately attempt to even out the asymmetries, loosen up the restrictions, and correct the discrepancies.
+Once we identify the asymmetries, restrictions, and discrepancies, it might be tempting to immediately attempt to even out them, loosen up the restrictions, and correct the discrepancies.
 A better approach would be to first let the body story unfold without trying to direct and control it.

 Afterward, we can use movement, breath, and awareness to bring blood flow, energy, and attention to the asymmetrical, restricted, and disconnected parts.
 Only after witnessing the challenges those body parts experience, validating their struggles, giving them undivided attention, and listening to their stories can the healing process begin.